-As one of the top recipients of research grants from the National Cancer Institute, we're continually advancing the understanding and treatment of cancer.
-These advances include immunotherapy that harnesses the body's own immune system to fight cancer, treatments that target the molecular biology of cancer cells, and minimally invasive surgical procedures.
+As a top recipient of research grants from the National Cancer Institute, we're continually advancing the understanding and treatment of cancer.
+These advances include immunotherapy, which harnesses the patient’s own immune system to fight cancer; treatments that target the molecular biology of cancer cells; and minimally invasive surgical procedures.

 Accreditations & memberships